shenapse/doc-templates/templates/02_System_Level_Architecture.md

 ### Example

 > The system supports runtime registration of new Agents or Evaluators via configuration YAML.
-> A factory pattern loads class definitions dynamically, enforcing common interface contracts.
+> A factory layer admits implementations that satisfy the shared capability contracts: `observe()` → `act()` for agents and `(state, action, next_state)` → `score` for evaluators.
 >
-> For example, replacing a baseline `QAgent` with a `PolicyGradientAgent` requires no architectural change, demonstrating high extensibility.
+> For example, replacing a baseline value-based agent with a policy-gradient variant requires the new module to honor those interfaces and emit normalized reward signals, but no additional architectural change—illustrating extensibility with explicit compatibility constraints.

 ---